franck-gaspoz/WPFUtilities/WPFUtilities/README.md

 # WPF Utilities
-A C#,XAML library containing some essential and usefull classes and snippets for fast WPF application development.
+A C# and XAML library containing some essential and usefull classes and snippets for fast WPF application development.
 This is not a framework, the library doesn't bring any coding convention to .Net Standard and WPF conventions.
-By the way, it helps to code using the standard WPF recommended patterns (MVVM, Command, controls, components,...) and SOLID principles.
+The library brings help to code using the standard WPF recommended patterns (MVVM, Command, controls, components,...) and SOLID principles.
 <hr/>

 ## library contents: